-The International Travel Medicine Clinic at Hennepin Healthcare provides a full range of services to prepare you for your international travel.
-This includes a detailed assessment of your trip and travel needs, extensive counseling about avoiding potential risks while traveling, administration of vaccines, and prescribing any medications you will need for your international travel.
+The International Travel Medicine Clinic provides a full range of services, including a detailed assessment of your trip and travel needs, extensive counseling about avoiding potential risks while traveling, administration of vaccines, and prescribing medications you will need for your international travel.

 Our clinical staff will provide you with any information related to outbreaks or health concerns in the areas you will be traveling.